“Whatever is well said is a saying of the Blessed One.” Well, maybe not.

 From time to time I receive critical messages from people, claiming that the Buddha was too spiritual to bother about things like being misquoted, or having words put in his mouth.
 How they know this, I don’t know.
 Perhaps they have some kind of mystical communion with deceased enlightened beings.

 Not having such powers, I have to read the Buddhist scriptures for clues to his attitude.
-There I find the Buddha, at times, facing people who say “I heard you said such-and-such,” and when that information is incorrect I see him putting them straight, in no uncertain terms.
+There I find the Buddha, at times, facing people who say “I heard you said such-and-such,” and when their information is incorrect I see him putting them straight, in no uncertain terms.
 But there’s also a passage in the Digha Nikaya where the Buddha explicitly talks about being misquoted.
 (Thanks to Arjuna Ranatunga for reminding me of this sutta).

 There the Buddha runs through various scenarios where one might hear that the Buddha is reported to have said something or other.
 What’s our response meant to be?